FreunzWa/FW_sync/medicine/psychiatry/mood_disorders/depression.md

         * With anxious distress
         * With mixed features
         * With melancholic features
+            - A - 1/2
+                + loss of pleasure in all/ almost all activities
+                + lack of reactivity to usu pleasurable stimuli (does not feel better at all when something good happens)
+            - B - 3+
+                + mood - severely depressed/ despaired/ despondent
+                + depression worse @morning
+                + early morning awakening
+                + marked pysch agitation/ retard
+                + significant weight loss/ anorexia
+                + excessive guilt
         * With atypical features
         * With psychotic features